Elements Copy & Sync

 11 - Use the Add target field option to add the "Description" and "Priority" fields to the Fields Mapping table.

-At this point, each subtask created will inherit the "Description" and "Priority" values from the parent issue when they are created.
+At this point, each subtask created will inherit the "Description" and "Priority" values from the parent work item when they are created.

 In this example, we want each "Description" to be distinct.